siddumsp1997/Dyslexi-a-pp/README.md

 Interactive exercises will be given where the child will be asked to write a given word/sentence within the stipulated amount of time.
-The application should be intelligent enough to filter out the words with which the child is facing more diculty and use these words more frequently in subsequent phases, in order to make the child get comfortable with that word, thus overcoming the difficulty.
+The application should be intelligent enough to filter out the words with which the child is facing more difficulty and use these words more frequently in subsequent phases, in order to make the child get comfortable with that word, thus overcoming the difficulty.
 The app has n levels of difficulty, say 1, 2, 3,., n where level 1 contains words and the associated sentences of least difficulty ( simple words and sentences).
 As